 Product Design · Human Factors

-I find the hard problem in regulated medical devices, enterprise AI, and spatial research, then design for the case where a mistake is a consequential event, not a missed click.
+I find the hard problem in regulated medical devices, AI platforms, and spatial experience, then design for the case where a mistake is an event, not a missed click.

 About